daisatojp/labelMatch/TUTORIAL.md

 ## Create keypoints

 Select `Edit` > `Edit Keypoint` or just press `v`.
 You can create a keypoint by clicking images.
-You can delete a keypoints by double clicking a keypoint.
+You can delete a keypoint by double clicking it.

 ## Create matches